-The Foundation includes two donor-restricted endowments established to provide scholarships for MCPS students.
+The Foundation includes 14 donor-restricted endowments established to provide scholarships (10 funds), grants (three funds), and awards (one fund) for MCPS students.
 As required by generally accepted accounting principles, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
 The corpus must be used as an investment in perpetuity.
 The investment income can be used to fulfill the endowments' purpose.